 Q. What is a dental dam?

-The image presented here is simply for educational purposes and represent a "typical" style of this type of contraception.
+The image presented to the right is simply for educational purposes and to represent a "typical" style of this type of contraception.
 PAMF does not endorse any particular brand or method of contraception.

-The National Women's Health Information Center.
-(2000).
-Birth Control Methods [Online].
+Birth Control Methods, The National Women's Health Information Center.

 STD Wizard: It takes 5 minutes to find out if you need to be tested for an STI such as hepatitis, HIV, or Chlamydia.